Map 3 – the North Corner, Bootham Bar to Monk Bar

 The top of the next tower was also built by Victorians –with 2 pretty but very silly, little turrets.
 About 70 metres further there are steps that just go down to a splendid house and garden, around here the third good view of the Minster starts.
-The steps lead to Grays Court, a hotel which usually welcomes non-residents to their garden and parlour bar for drinks, teas and light lunches.
+The steps lead to Grays Court, a hotel which usually welcomes non-residents to their garden bar [see off-trail extra].
 In the 1880s, the owner of this garden and the dean reluctantly gave up what they saw as “their” bits of the Walls [and a bit of their privacy] to complete the trail you are now on.

 At the end of this corner you see and enter Monk Bar so need to read the basics of this, the next section of the trail.

 The first part of the Walls here didn’t have a full stone wall-walk in medieval times, it probably had a narrow ledge that could be used to support a timber wall-walk in times of danger.
 The wall was also defended from interval towers which were possibly higher above it than they are now after the Victorian restoration.
 These towers were usually open at the back –as they are now.
 The towers stick out from the walls so defenders on them could see the sides of those attacking the walls –and deliver what is called “enfilading fire”.
 The first five towers are relatively close together, perhaps because there was no permanent wall-walk here for defenders.